bigmlcom/python/docs/local_resources.rst

 Local Logistic Regression
 -------------------------

-You can also instantiate a local version of a remote logistic regression.
+You can also instantiate a local version of a remote logistic regression:

 .. code-block:: python